 Write the instruction as if the person is not familiar with the topic you are teaching.

-3. Include Images – Include images that will support the key learning points that you are teaching.
+3. Include Images – Include images that will support the key learning points you are teaching.
 Many people learn better with both a visual and text.
-When you add the image, make sure that it goes with the topic you are describing.
-Many people will look at the picture first then read the text that will explain what the image shows.
+When you add the image, make sure it goes with the topic you describe.
+Many people will look at the picture first and then read the text that will explain what the image shows.

-4. Use Real-Life Examples – Write examples that the reader can relate with to help explain your points.
+4. Use Real-Life Examples – Write examples that the reader can relate to help explain your points.
 This will help the reader better understand what you are trying to say.
-Use as many examples as you can to describe the topic that you are teaching.
-Think back when you didn’t know anything about the topic that you are writing about.
+Use as many examples as you can to describe the topic you are teaching.
+Think back to when you didn’t know anything about the topic you were writing about.
 What information was valuable for you to learn?

 5. Step By Step – Structure your posts into simple steps.
-The best way to write art tutorials is a step by step approach.
+The best way to write art tutorials is a step-by-step approach.
 Do not leave any actions out.
 If you are writing a tutorial about painting a rose, write down everything you do from start to finish.
-Adding information such as when to add paint to the brush is essential to a learner.
+Information such as when to add paint to the brush is essential to a learner.

 6. Include Helpful Tips – Include helpful tips that will make the learning process easier for the reader.
-After you have explained a step, provide useful tips that will make the job easier.
-The more information that you can provide, the happier the reader will be.
+After explaining a step, provide useful tips to make the job easier.
+The more information you can provide, the happier the reader will be.
 They will look forward to your future tutorials.

 Include A Video

 Videos are becoming more popular and help create tutorials.